gjwgit/innerpod/README.md

 ## Using the App

+In Version 1.3.0 and later a login screen is displayed on startup.

+If you do not wish to record your session to your Solid Pod simply tap SESSION.
+The session timer is fully functional without a connection and no data is collected or stored.

-The login screen is displayed on startup and is used to (optionally) connect to your Solid Pod, if you have one.
+Otherwise, from the login screen you can connect to your Solid Pod, if you have one.
 Tap REGISTER to sign up for your personally private Solid Pod.
 All data is encrypted on the Pod and only you have access to the data on your device, unless you explicitly share the data.

 Tap on LOGIN to establish a connection to your Solid Pod.
 Once a connection is made then the session will be logged and previous